Shabbat Services

 Join Us For Prayer

-When it is safe, we will return to holding in-person services every Friday night and Saturday morning, as well as on Jewish holidays.
 All Bet Ha’am services and events are open to the entire community.
 You don’t have to be a member to attend.
 Everyone is welcome regardless of religious background, Jewish knowledge, or age.

 We are grateful to the CCAR for providing virtual versions of our prayer books here.
 If you would prefer to have a real book, you may order one from the CCAR press (large print also available) or Amazon.
 Please be sure to order Mishkan T’filah for Shabbat, Transliterated (NOT for Shabbat, Weekdays, and Festivals) so that you’ll have the right page numbers.